lxsavage/Binary-Clock/README.md

 - Minute
 - Second

-For each row, using the lit up dots as `1`'s, and non-lit dots as `0`'s, you read the row as a binary number, which represents the value of the row.
+For each row, using the lit up dots as `1`'s, and unlit dots as `0`'s, you read the row as a binary number, which represents the value of the row.
 For example:

 - The year row is `010100`, which translated to base-10 is `20`, for the year 2020
 - The month row is `1100`, which translated to base-10 is `12`, for the month of December